Geology: Internships and Careers

 Recent graduates of our geology program have found employment with environmental consulting firms and governmental agencies.
 Our program also prepares students for careers with energy companies, mining companies or engineering firms.

 Cal U prepares students to enter the workforce with knowledge, integrity, character and experience.
-With the help of Career Services, we'll connect you to potential employers through networking events, job shadowing opportunities, on-campus recruiting, job and internship fairs, and organizational visits.
+With the help of the Career and Professional Development Center, we'll connect you to potential employers through networking events, job shadowing opportunities, on-campus recruiting, job and internship fairs, and organizational visits.

 Where Our Graduates Are Working